We walk together.

 Every year at Pentecost the International Chapter takes place.
 It is a meeting when we stay in the same place for three days.
 It’s a time of meeting and reunions, and it’s the time when we first discuss the annual theme.

-The National Chapter dates vary.
-The National Pilgrimage dates also vary but the British one is usually in August.
 Individual countries also have a programme of weekend or regional meetings which vary from year to year.
 See For your diary.